Best Toothpaste for Toddlers in 2026: Research-Backed Picks for Tiny Teeth

 Q: What if my toddler refuses to brush at all?

 A: This is extremely common.
 Try letting your toddler choose their toothpaste flavor, use a fun toothbrush featuring their favorite character, or make it a game.
-Our best toothbrush for kids guide includes picks specifically chosen for their fun factor, and our best electric toothbrush for kids roundup covers sonic options that some toddlers find genuinely exciting to use.
+Our best toothbrush for kids guide includes picks specifically chosen for their fun factor, and our best electric toothbrush for kids roundup covers sonic options that some toddlers find exciting to use.
 Brushing alongside your child so they can mimic you may also help.
 If resistance is severe, your pediatric dentist may have additional behavioral strategies.

 Our Methodology

-The Dental Roundup editorial team researches product categories by reviewing current clinical guidance (including ADA recommendations), consulting publicly available statements from pediatric dental professionals, analyzing ingredient lists against known safety data, and aggregating parent feedback from major retail platforms and parenting communities.
+We research product categories by reviewing current clinical guidance (including ADA recommendations), consulting publicly available statements from pediatric dental professionals, analyzing ingredient lists against known safety data, and aggregating parent feedback from major retail platforms and parenting communities.

 We do not accept free products in exchange for favorable coverage.
-Our affiliate partnerships — including Amazon Associates — do not influence which products we recommend or how we rank them.
+Our affiliate partnerships (including Amazon Associates) do not influence which products we recommend or how we rank them.
 We update our reviews regularly to reflect new product launches, reformulations, and changes in professional guidance.

 For any health-specific questions about your toddler’s oral care routine, we always encourage you to consult a licensed pediatric dentist.
-The products featured here are intended to support — not replace — professional dental care.
+The products featured here are intended to support—not replace—professional dental care.